How Many Miles Is a Truck Driver Allowed to Drive in One Day?

 And here’s an interesting fact: Freight traveling in the eastern part of the U.S. is less likely to travel at a steady 50 mph.

-Why?
-Older infrastructure, more compact roads, and greater population density mean more stopping and starting, which results in fewer opportunities to get up to speed.
+This is because older infrastructure, more compact roads, and greater population density mean more stopping and starting, which results in fewer opportunities to get up to speed.

 In the western part of the country, it’s a different story.
 Newer, wider roads, fewer drivers, and more space between cities means a driver may exceed the 500-mile-a-day average.